Why Apple Silicon punches above its weight on local LLMs

 ollama run llama3.1:70b "explain TLS handshake in three sentences"

 The 70B Q4 file is around 40GB.
 It downloads once, then maps into unified memory in a few seconds.
-From the second prompt onward, latency is dominated by the GPU doing matrix multiplies on weights that already live in RAM.
+From the second prompt on, latency is just the GPU doing matrix multiplies on weights that already live in RAM.

 I get roughly 12 tokens per second on that setup.
-That's slow compared to a Claude API call, but it's instant compared to "this model does not run on your machine."
+Slow next to a Claude API call.
+Instant next to "this model does not run on your machine."

 The Metal runtime

 Apple Silicon doesn't run CUDA.
-The GPU programming model is Metal — Apple's own API.
-Two consequences:
+The GPU programming model is Metal, Apple's own API.
+Two things follow from that.

-• Anything written specifically for CUDA does not work on a Mac.
-PyTorch, llama.cpp, and the major runtimes all have Metal backends now, but a niche library written by a researcher last year might not.
+Anything written specifically for CUDA won't run on a Mac.
+PyTorch, llama.cpp, and the major runtimes all ship Metal backends now, but some niche library a researcher wrote last year might not.

-• The runtime that matters for local LLMs is llama.cpp's Metal kernels.
-Ollama and LM Studio both wrap llama.cpp, so by using either you get Metal acceleration for free.
+The one that matters for local LLMs is llama.cpp's Metal kernels.
+Ollama and LM Studio both wrap llama.cpp, so pick either and you get Metal acceleration for free.

-The story used to be "Macs are slow on AI".
+The old line was "Macs are slow on AI."
 That was true in 2022.
-As of 2026, the major local-LLM runtimes are first-class on Apple Silicon, often before they're optimized for any other platform.
+By 2026 the major local-LLM runtimes are first-class on Apple Silicon, often tuned for it before any other platform.

 What Apple Silicon is bad at